 - Ginger Ale.
 Ginger ale is my fave in big-batch cocktail recipes like sangria punch.
-Its mild spice cuts the sweetness of the fruit and makes this Champagne Punch extra fizzy.
+Its mild spice cuts the sweetness of the fruit and makes this drink extra fizzy.
 You won’t taste it on its own, but it will help make the punch more balanced.

 - Citrus Slices.
 Lemon and orange slices are gorgeous, play up the flavor of the Grand Marnier, and ensure that this punch is not overly sweet (my biggest punch complaint).